 Of special concern are pests that could cause widespread mortality to wide-ranging dominant native forest species such as koa and 'ōhi'a.
-A newly identified fungal pathogen, Ceratocystis fimbriata, also referred to as ' $\bar{o}hi$ 'a wilt or Rapid ' $\bar{O}hi$ 'a Death (ROD), is threatening to wipe out ' $\bar{o}hi$ 'a trees, Hawai'i's most widespread and ecologically important tree species, which defines forest succession and ecosystem function and provides critical habitat to rare, threatened, and endangered birds and insects.
+A newly identified fungal pathogen, Ceratocystis fimbriata, also referred to as ' $\bar{o}hi'a$ wilt or rapid ' $\bar{o}hi'a$ death (ROD), is threatening to wipe out ' $\bar{o}hi'a$ trees, Hawai'i's most widespread and ecologically important tree species, which defines forest succession and ecosystem function and provides critical habitat to rare, threatened, and endangered birds and insects.
 After the appearance of symptoms (crowns turning yellow then brown), the tree dies within a few weeks.
-As of 2016, 50,000 acres in the South Hilo, Puna, Ka'ū, and Kona districts on the Island of Hawai'i had been infected, with stands showing greater than 50% mortality (Figure 2.3).
+As of 2014, 6,000 acres from Kalapana to Hilo on the Island of Hawai'i had been infected, with stands showing greater than 50% mortality (Figure 2.3).
 The disease is easily transmitted, but details on how it spreads and how to control it are still being investigated.
-This disease is limited to Hawai'i Island and has not yet been reported on other islands, but it threatens ' $\bar{o}hi$ 'a trees statewide.
+This disease is limited to Hawai'i Island and has not yet been reported on other islands, but it threatens ' $\bar{o}hi'a$ trees statewide.
 Large-scale dieback of such predominant forest species would be devastating to Hawai'i's remaining native ecosystems.

 Another pathogen, a rust species, also has the potential to negatively affect ' $\bar{o}hi$ 'a forests.
 In 2005, a strain of Puccinia psidii was found to be pathogenic to ' $\bar{o}hi$ 'a, as well as to many other species in the Myrtaceae family occurring in Hawai'i.
 Although the disease currently present in Hawai'i has demonstrated low virulence in ' $\bar{o}hi$ 'a, scientists are concerned about introductions of future strains.
-The same disease has proven to be quite virulent in rose apple (Sygyzium jambos), an introduced fruit tree popular for its rose-flavored fruit, and also in Eugenia koolauensis, an endangered native Hawaiian plant with only a few populations remaining. ' $\bar{O}hi$ 'a seedlings are more susceptible than mature trees (Figure 2.4), and impacts on regeneration are being monitored in collaboration with the U.S. Forest Service (FS).
+The same disease has proven to be quite virulent in rose apple (Sygyzium jambos), an introduced fruit tree popular for its rose-flavored fruit, and also in Eugenia koolauensis, an endangered native Hawaiian plant with only a few populations remaining. ' $\overline{O}hi$ 'a seedlings are more susceptible than mature trees (Figure 2.4), and impacts on regeneration are being monitored in collaboration with the U.S. Forest Service (FS).